Sexual Harassment Reports and Investigations

 Reporting Sexual Harassment

 All District of Columbia employees are responsible for ensuring a workplace free of harassment.
 To that end, all employees who know of incidents of sexual harassment, or know of conduct of a sexual nature that could create an intimidating, hostile, or offensive work environment should report the situation immediately as outlined below.
-Agencies should protect the confidentiality of all aspects of the harassment complaints and those reporting such complaints, to the greatest extent possible consistent with the investigation and resolution of the complaints.
+Agencies should protect the confidentiality of all aspects of the harassment complaints and those reporting such complaints, to the greatest extent possible consistent with the Mayor’s Order, the needs of the investigation, and resolution of the complaints.

 Alleged Victims of Sexual Harassment